AdrienneAEW/ManVanSite/README.md

 # ManVanSite
 A small website built from scratch using HTML, CSS and JavaScript.
-More of a practice for AEW...I'm learning and praticing Every web development/design position I see seems to askfor Git.
+This respository is more about practicing and learning how to use Git.
+Every web development/design position I see seems to ask for Git.
+Building this site, as I study JavaScript, using Git is a great way for me to practice what I'm learning.
 Praise God for coders - the best folks on the planet.
 You all are so generous.